Caleb Furst: College career

 On November 16, 2021, in his second career game, Furst collected his first career double-double with 14 points and 11 rebounds against Wright State.
 He averaged 4.1 points, 3.2 rebounds and 0.4 assists per game as a freshman.
 Following the season, Furst underwent left foot surgery.
+As a sophomore, he averaged 5.5 points and 4.6 rebounds per game.

 National team career

 Furst represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged 7.1 points and 4.1 rebounds per game, helping his team win the gold medal.